Close the Hennepin County Trash Burner by 2025

 To the Hennepin County Board of Commissioners,

-Many of the undersigned are healthcare workers and providers working with communities harmed by the Hennepin Energy Recovery Center (HERC).
-Others are researchers, public health professionals, air pollution experts, and community organizations.
-The HERC harms our patients, many of whom are Black, Indigenous, and/or people of color who already suffer from health inequities.
+We are healthcare workers and providers, science and health researchers, public health professionals, air pollution experts, and organizations working with communities harmed by the Hennepin Energy Recovery Center (HERC).
+The HERC harms our patients and community members, many of whom are Black, Indigenous, and/or people of color who already suffer from health inequities.

 The HERC is a trash incinerator located between Downtown and North Minneapolis, where 49% of surrounding residents are low-income and 49% are people of color.
 These residents are cumulatively exposed to more dangerous PM2.5 particulate matter than 92% of state residents and more automobile traffic than 93% of state residents Meanwhile, the HERC burns approximately 1,000 tons of trash every day from all over Hennepin County and beyond, including wealthy suburban communities such as Wayzata and Deephaven, and in the process releases significant amounts of harmful particulate matter.
 The HERC is a top three emitter of nitrogen oxides, sulfur dioxides, lead, and climate warming carbon dioxide.
 The “Life and breath: How air pollution affects public health in the Twin Cities” report from the Minnesota Department of Health details how these exposures lead to higher rates of negative health outcomes including worsening cardiovascular and respiratory disease, more hospital visits, and even premature death.² Those of us who are healthcare workers come face to face every day with the severe, negative consequences of all this pollution.